 - 10.5 The governing body shall ensure that there is an effective, ongoing, agency-wide quality improvement program to evaluate the provision of patient care.
-Further, the agency shall have written policies and procedures establishing a mechanism for the annual evaluation of professional standards of practice and administrative practices, conducted by professional personnel, including agency staff. - 10.5.1 Such evaluation shall assess the extent to which the agency's programs and services are appropriate, adequate, effective and efficient based on data such as: number of patients on services, patient visits, reasons for discharge, diagnoses, sources of referral, patients denied services, community needs, staff days for each service offered and such other criteria as may be deemed appropriate. - 10.6 The organized agency-wide quality improvement program shall be ongoing and shall have a written plan of implementation.
-The written quality improvement plan shall include at least the following: - (a) program objectives;
+Further, the home nursing care provider or home care provider shall have written policies and procedures establishing a mechanism for the annual evaluation of professional standards of practice and administrative practices, conducted by professional personnel, including home nursing care provider or home care provider staff. - 10.5.1 Such evaluation shall assess the extent to which the home nursing care provider's or home care provider's programs and services are appropriate, adequate, effective and efficient based on data such as: number of patients on services, patient visits, reasons for discharge, diagnoses, sources of referral, patients denied services, community needs, staff days for each service offered and such other criteria as may be deemed appropriate.

-- (b) organization(s) involved; - (c) oversight responsibility (e.g., reports to the governing body); - (d) agency-wide scope; - (e) program administration and coordination; - (f) involvement of all patient care disciplines/services; - (g) methodology for monitoring and evaluating quality of care; - (h) priority setting and problem resolution; - (i) determination of the effectiveness of action(s) taken; - (j) documentation of the quality improvement plan review. - 10.7 All patient care services, including services rendered by a contractor, shall be evaluated. - 10.8 The agency shall take and document appropriate remedial action to address problems identified through the quality improvement program.
-The outcome(s) of the remedial action shall be documented and submitted to the governing body for their consideration. - 10.9 The provisions of section 10.6 herein shall be deemed to have been met if the agency has met similar requirements of a national accrediting body, as approved by the Director.
+- 10.6 The organized agency-wide quality improvement program shall be ongoing and shall have a written plan of implementation.
+The written quality improvement plan shall include at least the following: - (a) program objectives; - (b) organization(s) involved; - (c) oversight responsibility (e.g., reports to the governing body); - (d) home nursing care provider-wide or home care provider -wide scope; - (e) program administration and coordination; - (f) involvement of all patient care disciplines/services; - (g) methodology for monitoring and evaluating quality of care; - (h) priority setting and problem resolution; - (i) determination of the effectiveness of action(s) taken; - (j) documentation of the quality improvement plan review. - 10.7 All patient care services, including services rendered by a contractor, shall be evaluated. - 10.8 The home nursing care provider or home care provider shall take and document appropriate remedial action to address problems identified through the quality improvement program.
+The outcome(s) of the remedial action shall be documented and submitted to the governing body for their consideration. - 10.9 The provisions of §10.6 of these Regulations shall be deemed to have been met if the agency has met similar requirements of a national accrediting body, as approved by the Director.